|

 reporting number and may still be displayed on some freight locomotives.

-On the former Southern Region, two character headcodes are used to indicate the route but are not used on some types of train.
+On the former Southern Region, two character headcodes were used to indicate the route but are no longer used on most types of train.

 - Headway